 - Keep it clean.
 Residue can create an unclean flame that generates a lot of smoke and makes starting fires in the future harder.
 A good, stiff wire brush does wonders here, but use caution and avoid damaging the pit lining.

 - Soft for kindling, hard for burning.
 Using scraps of “softwood,” such as pine, will help you get your flame going, but softwoods burn cooler than hardwoods, thus creating more smoke.
-Use cedar, oak, and ash if possible, as they are exceptional hardwoods that burn hot and clean.

-Enjoy Your New Fire Pit with Four Seasons Landscaping
+Enjoy Your New Fire Pit With Four Seasons Landscaping

 Keep these tips in mind, and you’ll be well on your way to a gorgeous, clean flame this fall season!
 For more tips, ideas, and design information, keep an eye on our blog in the future.

 For more information on how Four Seasons Landscaping can assist you in getting your dream landscape, contact us online today or call 240-252-4807!